SEMP API Architecture

 .

-These are simple cases where the object ID of the resource (here a Message VPN and a queue) is composed of a single part (commonly a name).
-Some objects in the event broker are uniquely identified by more than one string.
-In such a case the different strings are concatenated together with the "," character to form the object's ID.
+These examples illustrate cases where the object ID of the resource is composed of a single part (commonly a name).
+Some objects in the event broker are uniquely identified by more than one string, in which case you concatenate the strings together with the "," (comma) character to form the object's ID.
+For example:

 In the example above, there is a collection of bridges within the finance